Herzegovina Affair: Bishop Alojzije Mišić

 After becoming a bishop, Mišić only had 12 diocesan priests at his disposal, while the rest of the clergy was made of the Franciscans.
-The Balkan Wars and the World War I halted the possibility of educating additional diocesan priests, while the number of Franciscans grew.
+The Balkan Wars and the World War I halted the possibility of educating additional diocesan priests while the number of Franciscans grew.
 The circumstances demanded the establishment of new parishes, and like his predecessor, Mišić had the authority to appoint the Franciscans to the new parishes with the approval from the general of the Franciscan Order.
-The Herzegovinian Franciscans used the leverage by letting Mišić know that the Franciscans will not serve the new parishes unless they are legally transferred to them.
+The Herzegovinian Franciscans used the leverage by letting Mišić know that the Franciscans would not serve the new parishes unless they were legally transferred to them.
 Mišić cared little about raising the diocesan clergy even though as of 1925, the Propaganda sent him some 2,000 United States dollars monthly for the secular clergy.
-The money remained unused, and it perished in banks during the World War II.
+The money remained unused and perished in banks during the World War II.
 He also refused to appoint newly ordained secular priests to parishes.

 As a bishop, Mišić established 14 new parishes and constructed 21 churches and 24 parish residences.
 Among the parishes he established are Čapljina (1917), Izbično (1917), Čitluk (1918), Gradac-Blizanci (1918), Tepčići (1918), Jablanica (1919), Grljevići (1919), Kongora (1921), Prisoje (1922), Kruševo (1924), Ledinac (1930), Rašeljke (1934), Crnač (1935) and Šipovača (1939).
 The first major conflict between the Franciscans and the Diocese occurred in 1917, after the establishment of the Parish of Čapljina. Čapljina was supposed to be handed to the diocesan clergy, but Mišić didn't enact the transfer.